fex01/servicenow-notes/sn-discovery.md

       - From the Discovery Pattern Logs, select View log to view the Service Discovery Log details
       - From the Service Discovery Log, select View log to view the Horizontal Discovery log details
     - Discovery Pattern Logs lists which patterns were run, the IP address of the device, and the Status of Success or Failure
-    - Pattern logs will show the success or failure of each pattern step and if a Cl was created/ updated during the Discovery pattern process
+    - Pattern logs will show the success or failure of each pattern step and if a CI was created/ updated during the Discovery pattern process
     - Pattern Designer logs can be viewed from the Service Discovery log window or from the Discovery Status > Discovery Log tab

 ### Populate the CMDB